srerickson/recounting-algs/cfp.md

 Librarians and archivists are beginning to incorporate aspects of this critical discourse through projects that advance algorithmic literacy and initiatives, like [Information Maintainers](http://themaintainers.org/info-mc-work), that emphasize the intersection of information technology, data governance, and social justice.
 Relatedly, initiatives such as [Emulation as a Service](https://www.softwarepreservationnetwork.org/eaasi/) and [Collections as Data](https://collectionsasdata.github.io/) suggest new services and infrastructures that might facilitate analysis of algorithmic systems.

-*We invite proposals for pedagogical resources, creative projects, and library services that explore how libraries can support and build on investigations of algorithmic systems (including, machine learning and AI) and their enabling social conditions*.
+*We invite proposals for pedagogical resources, creative projects, and library services that explore how libraries can support and build on investigations of algorithmic systems (including machine learning and AI) and their enabling social conditions*.
 While proposals should be oriented toward the library as a context for sustaining and supporting instruction and critical inquiry, we encourage submissions from non-librarians, particularly from educators, researchers, graduate students,  artists, journalists and advocates.
 Potential themes include but are not limited to:

 - Projects to collect, preserve, and curate materials relevant to the study of algorithmic systems.